rtlab1417/STM32_intro_shared/README.md

 It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning.

 Comment 2:
+// HTML
-<p style="color: rgb(135,206,235)">It is encouraged to enter / code each practice personally.
-Avoid cloning a project at the beginning of learning</p>
+<p id="my-paragraph" > It is encouraged to enter / code each practice personally.
+Avoid cloning a project at the beginning of learning! </p>

+// CSS
+#my-paragraph {
+   color: red;
+}

 1. GPIO - LED